Uberi/Fraction.ahk/README.md

 Enables or disables Fast mode and returns the fraction.

 In Fast mode, fractions are not reduced to their simplest form unless explicitly reduced using `SomeFraction := SomeFraction.Reduce()`, as opposed to the default behavior, which is to always have the fractions in their simplest form.

+Additionally, in Fast mode methods that expect `Fraction` objects as parameters will not check those parameters to make sure they are valid `Fraction` objects.

 When `Flag` is truthy, Fast mode is enabled.
 When it is falsy, Fast mode is disabled.